redcarrot01/redcarrot01/README.md

 🙌 Currently learning
 Spring, Kubernetes

-✨ from now on & want to do well
+✨ From now on & Want to do well
 Java, Spring, Spring boot, Spring cloud ..

 👌 So so & Had tried it